/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 Advanced Bash Error Handling with Trap and Signals

 Taking Bash error handling to the next level requires understanding how Unix signals work.
-As detailed in “Linux System Programming” by Robert Love, signals provide a way for the operating system to communicate with your scripts, and the trap command is how your scripts respond.
+Signals provide a way for the operating system to communicate with your scripts, and the trap command is how your scripts respond.

 #!/bin/bash